 If he were to took a proactive approach towards the hazard of the vehicles in his work area this incident would not have happened.
 He could have stopped his work and asked the crew to move their vehicles to eliminate the hazard of hitting them.
 This small decision could have made a big difference.

--Think of an example of a hazard onsite and get example on how to handle it proactively and reactively.
+- Speaker note: Think of an example of a hazard onsite and get examples of how to handle it proactively and reactively.